 One of the selling points of the Schlage Connect is that it is very easy to install.
 If you are comfortable with a screwdriver, then you should have no problems installing the device.

 Once it is installed, you can start programming it.
-If you do not have Z-Wave, you can still program the lock with a few steps.
+If you do not have Z-Wave, you can still program the door lock with a few steps.
 For instance, to add a user code, you just enter the programming interface and key in the user code you like to add, then wait for two blinks and two beeps to confirm that the code has been successfully added.

 In addition to adding codes, you can also delete codes, change the programming code, enable or disable vacation mode, and enable or disable the beeper, among other tasks, using the lock unit’s programming interface.
 The programming interface is protected by a programming code that you should keep hidden.

-Schlage makes all of these very easy when you connect your lock to your Z-Wave network.
+Schlage makes all of these very easy when you connect your door lock to your Z-Wave network.
 For one, you can connect your Schlage Connect to a Wink Hub and easily program it from there.

 Schlage Connect makes it more convenient to open and lock your doors.
 While there is a key cylinder upfront, there are only a few times when you would need to use it.